commons-research/commons-dws-public/vault/Bachelor-project-jade.md

 The [standard DBGI extraction protocol](#extraction) described above was followed for this pilot study, with the exception of the extraction solvent, which was modified for comparative purposes.

-In this experiment, six well-documented plant samples (*Valeriana officinalis*, *Echinacea purpurea*, *Cannabis sativa*, *Erythroxylum coca*, *Salvia officinalis*, and *Nicotiana tabacum*) were tested using three extraction methods: the standard DBGI protocol with its usual solvent (80% methanol, 20% distilled water, 0.1% formic acid), a pure DMSO extraction (99.8%), and a DMSO extraction followed by sonication (5 minutes of high-frequency sound wave pulses generating bubbles that promote cell lysis).
+In this experiment, six well-documented plant samples (*Valeriana officinalis*, *Echinacea purpurea*, *Cannabis sativa*, *Erythroxylum coca*, *Salvia officinalis*, and *Nicotiana tabacum*) were tested using three extraction methods: the standard DBGI protocol with its usual solvent (80% methanol, 20% distilled water, 0.1% formic acid), a pure DMSO extraction (99.8%), and a DMSO extraction followed by sonication (5 minutes of high-frequency sound wave pulses generating bubbles that promote cell lysis).<sup><a href="#ref9" id="note9">9</a></sup>

 For each method, one Eppendorf tube was prepared per sample.
 Two blanks were also included in the experiment, using the methanol-water-formic acid mixture and pure DMSO, respectively.